dbihar/ptm_assignment/README.md

 This project consists of three interfaces to our simple visual expression calculator.
 Interfaces include:
 1) A GUI image loader in executable script "image_gui_loader.py"
-2) A GUI drawing app input in executable script "draw.py"
+2) A GUI drawing app input in an executable script "draw.py"
 3) A Web Flask app in executable script "flask_camera.py"

 ## Running standalone GUI apps